Differential Privacy for Government Agencies -- Are We There Yet?: Setting the value of

 \subsection{Government agencies often act as intermediates}

-From an economic perspective, the industry setting involves two parties with relatively simple utility functions.
+From an economic perspective, finding an optimal value of $\varepsilon$ seems to be straightforward at first sight, especially in the industry context, as only two parties with seemingly simple utility functions are involved.
 The data provider will aim at minimizing the amount of privacy leakage while still getting the service offered by the company.
-The data recipient will try to maximize the privacy leakage to get more accurate data, while ensuring the data provider is still willing to participate.
-Leaving aside all the challenges in understanding $\varepsilon$, information asymmetries, and the privacy paradox, economic theory tells us that this should lead to a market equilibrium at the optimal value of $\varepsilon$.
+The data recipient will try to maximize the privacy leakage to obtain more accurate data, while ensuring the data provider is still willing to participate.
+To illustrate, we can consider an internet search engine provider.
+The company running the engine would ideally like to store all of the information entered by the user (maximize privacy leakage) as the information can be used to generate revenue from targeted advertising.
+The user, that is, the data provider, ideally does not want her information to be used for other purposes, but is willing to give up some privacy to be able to use the service.
+In this stylized setting, economic theory tells us that we can expect a market equilibrium at the optimal value of $\varepsilon$.

+In practice, however, measuring the costs and benefits of sharing private information both on the personal level and for society is much more nuanced (see \citet{acquisti2016} for an excellent review).
+Challenges such as limited awareness of the consequences of data sharing, information asymmetries, and limited market access ``raise questions regarding individuals’ abilities, as rational consumers, to optimally navigate privacy trade-offs,'' which ultimately raises concerns about whether there are ``privacy `equilibria´ that benefit both data holders and data subjects'' \citep{acquisti2016}.

-The situation is more complex in the government context, since the data collecting agencies are often not the end-users of the collected data.
-For example, data collected by national statistical agencies such as the U.S. Census Bureau are used by various stakeholders, including politicians, journalists, and social scientists.
-The agencies not only face the dilemma that they need to anticipate the utility functions of all these stakeholders, the utility functions will likely also vary considerably between the stakeholders.
-Furthermore, as discussed above, the agency cannot anticipate all the future analyses that users will be interested in, making it impossible to evaluate the impacts on accuracy.
-In a worst case scenario, the agency will settle on a value of $\varepsilon$ that data providers consider insufficient to protect the data while the potential users of the data are no longer willing to work with the data as they feel that too much accuracy has been compromised.
+The situation is even more complex in the government context, since the data collecting agencies are often not the end users of the collected data.
+Data collected by national statistical agencies such as the U.S. Census Bureau, for example, are used by various stakeholders, including politicians, journalists, and social scientists.
+The agencies not only face the dilemma that they need to anticipate the utility functions of all of these stakeholders, but that these utility functions will likely also vary considerably between the stakeholders.
+Furthermore, as discussed above, the agency cannot anticipate all of the future analyses that users will be interested in, making it impossible to evaluate the impacts on accuracy.